expo/expo-server-sdk-node/README.md

 // Create a new Expo SDK client let expo = new Expo();

-// Create the messages that you want to send to clents let messages = [];
+// Create the messages that you want to send to clients let messages = [];
 for (let pushToken of somePushTokens) {
   // Each push token looks like ExponentPushToken[xxxxxxxxxxxxxxxxxxxxxx]